 Why You Wouldn't Survive A Zombie Apocalypse

-They say location is everything and there have been plenty of maps made showing which states have the greatest chance of surviving a zombie outbreak.
+They say location is everything and there are plenty of maps showing which states have the greatest chance of surviving a zombie outbreak.
 These maps usually take into account many things.
 Some of the deciding factors include the number of military bases, population density, and obesity rate.
 It is generally thought that places with high populations like New York City would be a very bad place to be during an outbreak of zombies.
 A lot of people mean a lot of potential Undead.
 Wyoming, on the other hand, has lots of space and few people.
 Zombies would have a much harder time finding prey to consume or turn.

 Each area of the United States has different pros and cons.
 Where you happen to be when the world ends has a great effect on your survival.

 How you react when frightened also has a great effect on whether you live or die.
 A lot of people freeze for several moments when they are scared.
-Just watching prank videos, which are mainly harmless, will show that the two most common reactions to fright are either to attack (punch) or to freeze before reacting rationally.
-There are also people who take flight in the face of perceived danger.
+Just watching prank videos, which are mainly harmless, will show that the two most common reactions to fright are either to attack (punch) or to pause before reacting rationally.
+There are also people who take flight in the face of danger.

 When actual danger is near, freezing wastes valuable time and allows danger to enact harm onto its victim.
-In the case of a zombie apocalypse, this could give an advantage to zombies in the few seconds it would take a frozen person to react to the danger.
+In the case of a zombie apocalypse, this could give an advantage to zombies in the few seconds it would take a paused person to react to the danger.

 Of course, fight or flight are better reactions but not without consequence.
 When in fear mode, taking flight often leads to a person fleeing without regard for their surroundings.
 It could very well lead from a bad place to a worse place.
 You may escape one group of zombies just to find yourself surrounded by another group.
 Fighting raises the risk of death or transmission of the zombie virus.
 In a real-world situation, the best case scenario would be to never be surprised and always have a plan.
 Unfortunately, it rarely works out that way.

 In a real-life zombie situation, survival skills are a must.
-Today, most people fall into one of two categories: those who are over-confident in their abilities to survive without modern conveniences and those who don't care how unprepared they are because they do have modern conveniences.
+Today, most people fall into one of two categories: those who are over-confident in their abilities to survive without modern conveniences and those who don't care how unprepared they are because they have modern conveniences.
 A hundred years ago, the majority of the population knew some basic skills.
 It could be sewing, cooking, hunting, making a fire, or how to find locations via landmarks.
 As technology began to fill the average person's home, many of these skills were no longer seen as needed.
 Thusly, they were no longer taught and have mainly gone by the wayside.

 Basic survival skills are often seen as gimmicky hobbies.
 Why know how to hunt and prepare a carcass when it's easier going to the store?
 Why know which local plants are edible when there's a fast food place on every corner?
 What need is there to know several ways to purify water when you can get potable water anywhere you go?
 What is the point of knowing how to read a map when GPS is so much better and faster?

 While there are large percentages of the population who know one or more of these skills, they are still in the minority.
 Those who live in cities don't tend to grow their own food.
-They will be out of luck when the grocery stores are filled with rotting fruits and vegetables.
-Many people camp, however, most tend to drive hundreds of pounds of gear to their camping location, stay a few days, then pack it all up again, and head home.
+They will be out of luck when the grocery stores are filled with rotting meat and produce.
+Many people camp, however, most tend to drive hundreds of pounds of gear to their camping location, stay a few days, then pack it all up again and head home.
 These people probably won't live outdoors long in any sort of comfort without their sleeping pads, six-room tents, and coolers.

 Overwhelmingly, the general population does not have the skillset to survive and thrive without modern conveniences.
 Adding to the stress of constant life-threatening situations, most people would struggle to learn survival skills and fail to thrive.